wavefrontHQ/wavefront-sdk-python/README.md

 ## Prerequisites

-* Python versions 3.6 - 3.9 are supported.
+* Python versions 3.7 - 3.11 are supported.
 * Install `wavefront-sdk-python`
     ```
     pip install wavefront-sdk-python
     ```

-## Set Up a Wavefront Sender
+## Set Up a Sender

 You can send metrics, histograms, or trace data from your application to the Wavefront service using a Wavefront proxy or direct ingestions.